Return to the Cognitive Enhancement Research Institute

 Can you read this?

 Most web-browser programs have an option for changing the size of the letters on the computer screen.
 If you are having problems reading this because of the small size of the letters on your screen, use the font option to select a bigger font.
 This may cause some wrapping to occur on some of the menu pages when the line length exceeds the width of your screen.
 Although this may detract from the appearance of this site, it will not impair its function.
-Alternatively, if you want to increase the density of text to take advantage of a large, high resolution monitor, you can select a smaller font.
 These font-change options will not affect the size of graphics.
+If you want access to higher resolution images, for example, for PowerPoint presentations or for transparencies, please call.

 This web site is intended for two purposes: